kyberdrb/installed_packages_linux/README.md

                     */15 * * * * systemctl restart usbip-printer.service

-                This cron job restart the service that is responsible for enabling and disabling printer sharing every 15 minutes, i.e. every 0th, 15th, 30th and 45th minute every hour of every day.
+                This cron job restart the service that is responsible for enabling and disabling printer sharing every 15 minutes, i.e. every 0th, 15th, 30th and 45th minute every hour of every day, which is enough time to remember, plan and print approximately 15 pages (with hiccups).

                     sudo crontab -l